lightvector/KataGo/README.md

 ## Current Status and History

-KataGo is on its third major official run!
-As of May 2020 after about 4 months of actual training time, it appears to be overall moderately stronger than Leela Zero's final official 40-block nets at moderate numbers of playouts (thousands to low tens of thousands), including with only its 20-block net, except for one notable opening pattern that Leela Zero still handles much better.
-Earlier, it also surpassed the prior 19-day official run from June 2019 in only about 12-14 days, and at this point is more than 700 Elo stronger.
+KataGo has completed its third major official run!
+Running from December 2019 to June 2020 using about total 5 months of time (KataGo did not run entirely continuously during that time), it appears to be signficantly stronger than Leela Zero's final official 40-block nets at moderate numbers of playouts (thousands to low tens of thousands), including with only its 20-block net.
+Earlier, it also surpassed the prior 19-day official run from June 2019 in only about 12-14 days, and by the end reached more than 700 Elo stronger.
 This is due to various training improvements which were not present in prior runs.
 In addition to reaching stronger faster, this third run adds support for Japanese rules, stronger handicap play, and more accurate score estimation.

 Strong networks are available for download!
 See the [releases page](https://github.com/lightvector/KataGo/releases) for the latest release and these neural nets.
 A history of older and alternative neural nets can be found [here](https://d3dndmfyhecmj0.cloudfront.net/g170/index.html), including a few *very* strong smaller nets.
 These include a fast 10-block network that nearly matches the strength of many earlier 15 block nets, including KataGo best 15-block net from last year and Leela Zero's LZ150.
 This new run also features a very strong 15-block network that should be approximately the strength of ELFv2, a 20-block network, at least at low thousands of playouts.
-Hopefully they are useful for users with weaker hardware.
+They may be useful for users with weaker hardware.
+However, KataGo's latest 20-block network is so vastly much stronger than the 15-block net (perhaps 500-800 Elo at equal playouts!) that even on fairly weak hardware it likely dominates the 15-block net even taking into account how much slower it runs.

-Here is a graph of the improvement so far as of about 120 days:
+Here is a graph of the improvement so over the course of the 157 training days of the run:

 <table class="image">
 <tr><td><img src="https://raw.githubusercontent.com/lightvector/KataGo/master/images/readme/jan2020vsjune2019.png" height="350"/></td></tr>
-<tr><td><sub>X axis is days of training, log scale. (note: hardware is about the same but not entirely identical).
+<tr><td><sub>X axis is days of training, log scale. (note: hardware is not entirely consistent during this time but most of the time was 44 V100 GPUs).
 Y axis is relative Elo rating based on some 1200-visit test matches.
-The abrupt jump at the end of the June 2019 run is due to a LR drop in that run that the current run applied in a more gradual way.</sub></tr></td>
+The abrupt jumps at the ends of each run are due to learning rate drops at the ends of those runs.
+The instability just before that in the June 2020 run is due to the last 40 days of that run being used to play with experimental changes, not all of which were improvements.
+117 days is the last "clean" point prior to these changes.</sub></tr></td>
 </table>

+The first 117 days of the run were clean and adhered to "semi-zero" standards.
+In particular, game-specific input features and auxiliary training targets were used, most of which are described in KataGo's [paper](https://arxiv.org/abs/1902.10565).
+However there was no use of outside data nor any special heuristics or expert logic encoded into the search for biasing or selecting moves, beyond some minor optimizations to end finished games a little faster.
+Only minimal adjustments were made to the ongoing training, via high-level hyperparameters (e.g. decaying the learning rate, the schedule for enlarging the neural net, etc).
+The last 40 days of the run then began to experiment with some limited ways of using external data to see the effects.

-Currently the run is using about 47 GPUs (40 of which are for self-play data generation).
-Only 29 GPUs were used to surpass last year's run in the first 14 days.
-After 14 days this was increased to 37 GPUs, then after 24 more days increased again to the current 47 GPUs.
+The run used about 46 GPUs for most of its duration.
+Of these, 40 were for self-play data generation, and up to 4 for training the main neural nets for the run, and 2 for gating games.
+Only 28 GPUs were used to surpass last year's run in the first 14 days.
+For days 14 to 38 this was increased to 36 GPUs, then from day 38 onward increased again to the current 46 GPUs, which was the number used for the rest of the run.
+One extra 47th GPU was used sometimes during the experimental changes in the last 40 days.
+Additionally, at times up to 3 more GPUs were used for training some extra networks such as extended smaller networks for end-users with weaker hardware, but these played no role in the run proper.

-Just for fun, here's a table of the Elo strength of selected versions, based on a few tens of thousands of games between these and other versions in a pool (1200 visits).
+Just for fun, are tables of the Elo strength of selected versions, based on a few tens of thousands of games between these and other versions in a pool (1200 visits).
 These are based on fixed search tree size, NOT fixed computation time.
-Current run:
+For the first 117 days:

 | Neural Net | Note | Approx Days Selfplay | Elo |
 |-------------|-------|---------------|------|